7 ideal destinations for aurora hunting.

 Greenland

-Northern Greenland is the best place to see the aurora if you venture further north.
-However, you can still see the stunning and captivating aurora even further south, such as at the Qaleraliq Glacier, where small icebergs can still be seen in the summer.
+Northern Greenland is an ideal location for aurora viewing if you want to venture further north.
+However, you can still see the spectacular and captivating aurora borealis as far south as the island's southernmost point, such as at the Qaleraliq Glacier, where small icebergs still float during the summer.

-When to go: Mid-August to late April in the south and late August to mid-April in Nuuk.
+When to go: Mid-August to the end of April in the south and the end of August to mid-April in Nuuk.

 Empty